 and Washington, D.C.
 The airline is a founding member of Star Alliance, which

 provides service to 192 countries via 28 member airlines.

 John Hoyns led

-the HHR team, which included Andy Braiterman, Brian Liu, Juli Thorstenn, Emily
+the HHR team, which included Andy Braiterman, Juli Thorstenn, Emily

 Nordin, summer associate Ileana Loudarou, and paralegals